coder13/Meta/README.md

 ### Check.js:

+check.js scans a file and it's required files and reports it's vulnerabilities.

-check.js can be ran as a command and programmatically.
+It can be ran  both as a command and programmatically.

 To run as a command, use